Shibakoen Station

 Shibakoen Station (芝公園駅, Shibakōen-eki) is a subway station on the Toei Mita Line in Minato, Tokyo, Japan, operated by the Tokyo subway operator Tokyo Metropolitan Bureau of Transportation (Toei).

 Lines

 Shibakoen Station is served by the Toei Mita Line, and lies 4.6 km from the starting point of the line at Meguro.
 It is numbered "I-05".
+It is also relatively close to Akabanebashi Station on the Toei Ōedo Line (located 500 meters to the west), although it is not officially recognized as a transfer station and there is no transfer corridor between the two stations.

 Station layout

 The station consists of two side platforms serving two tracks on the second basement ("B2F") level.

 Platforms

 History

 The station opened on 27 November 1973.

 Passenger statistics

 In fiscal 2011, the station was used by an average of 26,107 passengers daily.